Financial-Times/dotcom-reliability-kit/packages/opentelemetry/README.md

 This will import our setup script _before_ any of your code.
 OpenTelemetry will be [configured](#configuration-options) with environment variables.

+For environments where you can't modify the `node` command directly (e.g. AWS Lambda) you'll need to specify this using the `NODE_OPTIONS` environment variable set to `--require @dotcom-reliability-kit/opentelemetry/setup`.

 <table>
     <tr>
         <th>Pros</th>